kroma-network/kroma-specs/specs/experimental/validator-system-v2/validator-manager.md

 To become a validator, the first step is to register to the Validator Manager with at least `MIN_REGISTER_AMOUNT` of KRO tokens.
-Upon registration, they initiate a [vault](./asset-manager.md#composition-of-asset-manager) via self-delegation and set commission rate and dedicated withdraw account.
+Upon registration, they initiate a [vault](./asset-manager.md#composition-of-asset-manager) via depositing KRO tokens and set commission rate and dedicated withdraw account.
 The commission rate is the percentage that the validator takes from the output reward.
 When the validator requests for commission rate change, he must wait for `COMMISSION_CHANGE_DELAY_SECONDS` to elapse from the moment of requesting commission rate change.
 This safeguard can help delegators choose which validators to delegate to.